Duncan Fearnley: Cricket bat company

 At the same time he established his highly successful eponymous bat-manufacturing company, during the early years Fearnley got many of his ex-playing colleagues and opponents to use his products.
 Introducing new forms of sponsorship, he built the brand around these friends.
 John Snow was the first to use the Duncan Fearnley bat in an international, with the likes of Basil D'Oliveira and Dennis Amiss close behind.

 By the early 1980s, Fearnley had become the dominant brand within the market throughout the world.
 At the time many top international cricketers were using or wearing the three-stump symbol.
-Players such as Sunil Gavaskar, Clive Lloyd, Kepler Wessels, Ian Botham, Graham Gooch, Greame Hick, Viv Richards, Graeme Pollock, Wasim Akram, Ravi Shastri, Allan Border, Martin Crowe and many more were putting their trust in the product.
+Players such as Sunil Gavaskar, Clive Lloyd, Kepler Wessels, Ian Botham, Graham Gooch, Graeme Hick, Viv Richards, Graeme Pollock, Wasim Akram, Ravi Shastri, Allan Border, Martin Crowe and many more were putting their trust in the product.

 During the 1990s the marketplace changed, with many smaller brands developing, and cricket bat production started to move overseas to India and Pakistan.
 Fearnley firmly resisted this trend and cut production accordingly, still concentrating on totally hand-crafted bats at its factory in Worcester.

 The brand still operates from its Worcester base, with a factory producing, by hand, up to 5,000 bats per year.

 Fearnley still remains one of the major UK manufacturers as other companies seek overseas production, and is still one of the world's most recognised names in cricket, with Vikram Solanki and Darren Gough two of the main UK endorsements.
 New markets include club clothing and ground equipment.
 The company manufactures and retails clothing and accessories for the ECB Association of Cricket Officials.